exception29/Finance-Analytics-Reports--SQL/README.md

 Created Views for calculating Pre-Invoice Deductions, Post Invoice Deductions and Net Sales.

+## *<u>net-invoice query optimization:</u>
+Approach 1:

+Optimizing the query by reducing the function call for every repeated date record in fact_sales_monthly Created separate dim_date table and joined dim_date to get fiscal_year.
+This optimized the performance by 50%.

+Approach 2:

+Instead of creating dim_date, directly adding the fiscal_year column in fact_sales_monthly table.
+1.4M rows will be added.
+Fiscal_year with same calculation for repeated date but we can save the join done on dim_date FY This increased the efficiency by 80%.

 ## *<u>top markets products customers.sql:<u/>*

 Implemented Stored Procedures to Find Top N Customers, Markets and Products.